AlphaR2/PrimeSkill-Game-Audit-Report/README.md

 - Space calculation failures
 - Account validation bypasses

-See `exploits/` directory for working demonstrations.
+See `fixes/` directory for working demonstrations.

 ## Impact Assessment

 **Financial Risk**: High - Multiple vectors for fund drainage and manipulation
 **Operational Risk**: Critical - Deployment will fail with current space calculations
-**Reputation Risk**: Severe - Economic exploits will damage platform credibility
+**Operational Cost**: Due to improper size calculations and too much space allocations, there might be increase to compute cost

 ## Audit Methodology